 Decent for mixed usage.
 These in-ears can be used for a variety of use cases since they are portable, isolate against noise well, and have decent sound quality.
 They can block low-end noise during your commute as well as stay in your ears for physical activity.
 Unfortunately, their microphone doesn’t seem to fare well when connected to gaming consoles, and their short cable won’t be ideal for watching TV.
 On the upside, their wired connection offers no latency and they are easy to carry around.

-Decent for critical listening.
+Decent for neutral listening.
 The Beats urBeats3 have a powerful, extended, and consistent bass, a fairly well-balanced mid-range, and a very good treble.
 However, their bass is slightly thumpy, which some may prefer.
 Also, there’s a small recess in the mid-range which could push the vocals and leads back in the mix.
 Additionally, there’s a bit of unevenness in higher frequencies, meaning some S and T sounds will lack detail and some will be too bright.
 Overall, these headphones are fairly versatile but will be better suited for bass-heavy music.
 They won’t be the ideal choice for vocal-centric genres.

 Decent for commuting.
 Their in-ear fit creates an airtight seal that blocks a good amount of low-end noise like the rumble of a plane or bus engine.
 They are also very portable and easy to carry around.
 You can also watch video content during your commute without any delay, which can be convenient for some.
 Unfortunately, they won’t be comfortable for everyone and might not be ideal for the longest rides and flights.